andykhov/andyserver/README.md

-andyserver by andykhov (in progress)
+# andyserver by andykhov (in progress)

 HTTP 1.0 mini webserver

 This project was created to learn about networks and HTTP

-TODO:

-finish establishing connection to network
+Compiled with gcc

+###TODO:

+..*create method to shutdown server

-fulfill HEAD requests
+..*fulfill HEAD requests

-fulfill GET requests
+..*fulfill GET requests

-fulfill error header messages
+..*fulfill error header messages